 Overall, the IRS saw the total collection yield increase by 14% which showed that these tax relief programs are improving the IRS’s ability to collect on tax debt.
 Conveniently, they also provide taxpayers with a less stressful way to settle their accounts.
-It’s important to know all of your tax relief options to ensure you find the best solution for your unique situation.
+It’s important to know all of your options to ensure you find the best tax relief services for your unique situation.

 Tax debt: Frequently asked questions

 Does the IRS settle tax debt?
 How can I get my tax debt forgiven?

 The IRS does settle tax debt but only in circumstances when you can prove you don’t have the money or assets to pay, and won’t have them for the foreseeable future.
 The process to pursue a settlement is explained above under offer in compromise.

 Is there a statute of limitations on tax debt?